mwcraig/ccd-as-book/_build/02-01-Calibrating-bias-images.md

 First, let's see what the values of `BIASSEC` which sometimes (but not always) indicates that there is is overscan and which part of the chip is the overscan, and `CCDSEC`, which is sometimes, but not always present, and indicates which part of the chip light hit.

 Note that neither of these are standard; sometimes, for example, `trimsec` is used instead of `ccdsec`, and there are likely other variants.
 Some images may have neither keyword in the header.
 That does not necessary indicate that ovserscan isn't present.
-The best advice is to carefully check the documentation for the camer you are using.
+The best advice is to carefully check the documentation for the camera you are using.